eiji03aero/til/TASKS_WEB.md

   - still not supported (even by chrome)
   - if possible even load the bundled esm from cdn, map them to the appropriate names
 - [ ] implement search page
-- [ ] implement lazy load on side menu bar
+- [ ] implement lazy load for side menu items
 - [ ] implement updated at for article
-- [ ] investigate emotion not loaded before page rendering
-  - probably it is because module script tagare processed concurrently

 ## Archive
+- [x] on mobile, close sidebar when one selected
+  - should have utility to detect mobile
 - [x] refine 404 page
   - adjust color for visibility
   - size for mobile (kind of small now)